International Association for Feminist Economics: History

 In 1990 Diana Strassmann organized a panel named, Can feminism find a home in economics? in which a number of scholars, including Nobel Prize-winner Claudia Goldin, participated.
 Strassmann credits Goldin for suggesting the panel's title.
 Jean Shackelford and April Aerni specifically invited members of the audience to join a start-up network for economists which would be overtly feminist in outlook.
 In 1992 this network became the International Association for Feminist Economics (IAFFE) with Shackleford becoming the first president.

 By 2003 IAFFE had more than five hundred members from over thirty countries.
 The association's president from 2003 to 2004 was Lourdes Benería.
 Shahra Razavi paid tribute to Benería in a speech at the IAFFE conference in 2012 describing Benería's work as, "not only empirically grounded and conceptually informed, but also contributing to a feminist critique that is systemic and connected to a broader critique of capitalism".

 IAFFE was awarded a grant of $1.5 million in 2010 from the Swedish International Development Agency (SIDA), to continue their work, including the publication of special issues of Feminist Economics.
 Since then the association has gone on to number eight hundred members in over ninety countries.

 Starting in 2022 the organization entered a new, increasingly dynamic phase of its existence.
 This builds to some extent on the paradoxical success of its 2020 Conference: due to be held in Quito in 2020, it was postponed for a year due to COVID, and then had to move entirely online when it took place in 2021.
 The Conference's online nature attracted a large participation and set the ground for a new and rich series of online events.
 Online events include introductions to key topics in Feminist Economics, such as sessions on Feminist Macroeconomics with Diane Elson and Jayati Ghosh, or on the Purple Economy with Ipek Ilkkaracan.

 In 2023 IAFFE launched new activities on teaching Feminist Economics and on identifying barriers to Feminist Economics.

 The Association's funders now include Co-Impact and the William and Flora Hewlett Foundation.
 IAFFE's Annual Conferences receive regular support from the Friedrich-Ebert-Stiftung and others.

 Conferences

 One of IAFFE's main activities is its annual Conference.
-The most recent took place in Cape Town, South Africa, in July 2023.
+The most recent took place at the University of Massachusetts, Amherst, in July 2025.

 IAFFE also takes part in the Allied Social Science Associations (ASSA) annual conference every year.